the-events-calendar/the-events-calendar/tests/views_integration/README.md

 ## Scope of testing

 The objective of this suite (integration testing for Views v2) is to test components (e.g. a datepicker), combination of components (e.g. the List View top navigation section), and whole Views (e.g. the whole List View) at an integration level.

 Where does that "integration" part come from?

 It comes from the fact that we're running all the tests in the context of a full-blown WordPress installation.
 That installation, thanks to the suite configuration file in `tests/views_integration.suite.dist.yml`, includes our plugins and, with them, anyone of their dependencies.

 ## Types of tests in the suite

 A test suite is just a convenient way to group tests that share a common setup (i.e. the modules and their configuration).
 Under the `views_integration` umbrella definition we store more than one type of testing.
 The good news (or the bad one, I'm not sure...) is anyone involved in the development of Views v2 **can and should contribute tests**.

 Without further ado, here are the main four types of testing you can find in this suite.

 ### Data testing

-This kind of tests deals with answering the question:
+This kind of tests deals with answering the questions:

 > Is this View, or View moving part, fetching the correct data from the database?
 > Is this View, or View moving part, providing data, to the code that must consume it, correctly?